Vital Records Online

 Tracking

-How to Track the Status of Your Birth Certificate Replacement
+Track Your Oregon Birth Certificate Order

 When you place an order with VRO, you can track the status of your application online as we handle it.
 VRO verifies your documents before sending them to the Oregon Center for Health Statistics (CHS) for processing.
 You can also request mail tracking through VRO to monitor your application's progress to the CHS.

 When manually mailing your birth certificate request to the CHS, you must include a self-addressed stamped envelope with your application.
 Mail tracking is recommended to guarantee your certificate's timely handling and secure delivery.
-Once records leave the state office, CHS is not responsible for lost or misdirected certificates.
+Once records leave the state office, CHS is not responsible for lost or misdirected certificate.

 frequently asked questions